(Putting this at the top to make it easier to find...explanation of the app is below.)

 - Optionally (but you probably want this), configure a daily time at which to send the notifications.
 The notification will be sent only if there are inactive devices according to your criteria.

-- Optionally, choose a switch, where the notification will also be sent when the switch is turned on, again only if there are devices to report.
-This is how you could automate sending reports with Rule Machine or Simple Automation Rules instead of relying on the app's built-in daily schedule.
+- Optionally, choose a switch or button device that can also "trigger" the notification to be sent, again only if there are devices to report.
+This is how you could automate sending reports via more complex criteria you create in a Rule Machine rule, etc., instead of relying on the app's built-in daily schedule.

 Other options: